 Once you’ve determined that you have a flower pot that will most likely survive the worst that winter has to offer, it’s important to note that it’s generally not OK to just leave the pots in the same condition that they were in during the growing season.

 Obviously, the best option is to bring your ceramic flower pots inside, or to at least cover them with a tarp.
 If those aren’t options for your containers, or if you really like the way the pots look, and you want to keep looking at them all winter, there are lots of things you can do to ensure that your beautiful pots continue to look great and last through the winter:

-No Saucers – Seriously.
+- No Saucers – Seriously.
 Saucers do a lot of great things – they help to keep your plants hydrated through the hot seasons, they protect your decks and floors, and they look great with many flower pots.
 They are also your flower pots’ worst enemy during a deep freeze.
 Any residual water left in a saucer when the cold hits will freeze.
 This will not only cause the saucer to become stuck to the planter, but it can also pressure the foot of the pot, causing breakage or crumbling.
-The ice-filled saucer will also plug the drainage holes on the bottom of your pot, allowing the pot to retain water, and in turn presenting the opportunity for ice to expand and break the pot from the inside out.
+The ice-filled saucer will also plug the drainage holes on the bottom of your pot, allowing the pot to retain water, which in turn creates the opportunity for ice to expand and break the pot from the inside out.

 - Use Pot Feet – Again, there are a lot of reasons for doing this.
 First, using pot feet keeps the bottom of the pot elevated, which enhances drainage.
 This elevation also keeps water from pooling below the pot, eliminating the risk of the pot freezing to the ground.
 The photo at top left shows pot feet in action.

 - Don’t Light Fires in Your Pots – Cold ceramic planter + burning logs = broken planter.
 100% of the time.
 Get a fire pit.

 Download A Copy Of These Tips For Your Customers